What are the symptoms of depression?

 Cortisol, DHEAs, testosterone, estradiol, allopregnanolone, DHT and androstenedione are hormones that have all been linked to depression.
 Naturopathic medicine offers a number of approaches to better balance hormones including diet, exercise, stress reduction, vitamins, minerals and herbs.

 Serotonin, GABA, dopamine, epinephrine, and norepinephrine may all influence mood.
 Neurotransmitter balance requires an adequate supply of amino acids such as tyrosine, tryptophan and glutamic acid, as well as vitamin B6 and magnesium.
+Read more on this page about how to increase serotonin naturally.

 Work stress, relationship difficulties, family problems, alcoholism, drug use, terminal illness, bereavement can all contribute to feelings of hopelessness and depression.

 Sleeplessness can contribute to fatigue, low motivation, and neurotransmitter and hormone imbalance.
-Healthy sleep hygiene as well as diet, vitamins, herbs and minerals that are conducive to good quality and quantity of sleep can help.
+Healthy sleep hygiene, as well as diet, vitamins, herbs and minerals that are conducive to good quality and quantity of sleep, can help.

 Underactive thyroid gland function or hypothyroidism can cause feelings of depression, along with low energy, weight gain, mental sluggishness and hair loss.